 - Advanced qualitative methods

-- A wide range of options across Urban Studies, the School of Social & Political Science or College of Social Sciences, as approved by the programme director
+Additional courses from the School of Social & Political Science or College of Social Sciences may be chosen, as approved by the programme director.

 Information for international students